About Me

 A photo of Sunny Crittenden taken in May 2023.
 She is laying on a blue fainting couch, wearing a vintage inspired Toronto Maple Leafs jersey, holding a grey pillow that says "Elmvale" on it.

 As it turned out, my marriage was the thing making me so anxious all along.
-Divorce agreed with me and I now live this vagabond life with Harold, where we could be photographing waterfalls in Manitoulin one week and going to a kinky play party the next.
+Divorce agreed with me and I now live this vagabond life with Harold, where we could be photographing waterfalls on Manitoulin Island one week and going to a kinky play party or concert in Toronto the next.
 I think I’ll always have agoraphobic tendencies, but I wouldn’t say I’m agoraphobic anymore because I go so many places and see so many things and meet so many people!
-I rarely need clonazepam anymore and my bipolar meds, which have been stable since 2015, never changed, the difference was ending the marriage!
+I don’t take clonazepam anymore and my bipolar meds, which have been stable since 2015, never changed, the difference was ending the marriage!
 The bonus was meeting Harold. <3

 Medically, I still have chronic pancreatitis and that lead to a type 1 diabetes diagnosis in 2021.
 I’m learning to live with it, but that’s a whole other, boring story.